karsonbastug/Assignment3/README.md

 Select ratings for a certain temp or precipitation level
 - Description: Retrieves the ratings  for certain condtions, such as reviews when the temp high for any day was 80

-Get cities with ratings higher than a certain amount (or lower)
+Get cities with ratings higher than a certain amount and the date rated
 - Desciption: Retrieves cities and the respective weather conditions when ratings were > x